Relie28/FormulaSmart/README.md

 - **Quiz scoring & history**: When a quiz finishes, the app saves the session (subjects, score, total, timestamp).
 View top results in **High Scores** or see chronological sessions in **History**.
 Use **Settings → Clear saved quiz scores** to clear data.

+- **Flashcards reveal & marking**: In Flashcards mode you must tap **Reveal answer** to see the correct formula.
+After revealing you cannot go back to previous cards — you must proceed forward.
+When the answer is revealed choose **I got it** or **I missed it** to record whether you answered that card correctly.
+At the end of a flashcard session the app saves a session record (subjects, score, total, timestamp) which you can view in **History**.

 Included data covers the memorization list you provided (Tier 1, Tier 2, Tier 3, ASVAB traps) and example word problems and shapes.

 If you'd like: